 A smart, 3 star hotel that opened in 2003.
 It offers 22 rooms, all individually decorated and where original elements such as beams, wood work and bricks have been maintained during the refurbishment and now combine with modern and functional design.
 The result is a cosy and innovative hotel.

-With its ambience the Abad Toledo will offer you one of the best and most flourish stays you ever experienced.
-For online reservation please use booking form and experience the hotel's unique ambience.
+With its cosiness the Abad Toledo will offer you one of the best and ultimate stays you ever experienced.
+For online reservation please use booking form and experience the hotel's unique cosiness.